cmckinney-59/Transliteration/src/Features.md

-1- move description to a separate component
+- reorganize files

+- combine save service

+- Add # to dialog processor

-2- combine dialog processor
+- Make it so dialog processor doesn't clos

+- Make it so dialog processor doesn't ask the same word twice

-3- Make app not standalone
+- Make app not standalone

-4- Replace numbers and punctuation with a different font
+- Replace numbers and punctuation with a different font

-5- Fix space bug
+- Fix space bug

 Stylize
 - maybe put the tranliterator in a box by itself